-- The Equality Act 2010, which introduced the Public Sector Equality Duty and protects people from discrimination. - The Equality Act 2010 (Specific Duties) Regulations 2011, which require schools to publish information to demonstrate how they are complying with the Public Sector Equality Duty and to publish equality objectives. - This document is also based on Department for Education (DfE) guidance: The Equality Act 2010 and schools.
+- The Equality Act 2010, which introduced the Public Sector Equality Duty and protects people from discrimination. - The Equality Act 2010 (Specific Duties) Regulations 2011, which require schools to publish information to demonstrate how they are complying with the Public Sector Equality Duty and to publish equality objectives. - This document is also based on Department for Education (DfE) guidance: The Equality Act 2010 and schools, the technical guidance for schools from the Equality and Human Rights Commission and guidance from the Government Equalities Office on meeting the specific duties that support the Public Sector Equality Duty.